 Here we check dependencies of the tmux package.
 We can see that there is two part of dependencies.

 - `Dependencies` part provides required packages to install tmux.

 - `Reverse Dependencies` provides which packages need the tmux package.

 A cache is used to store information about packages.
 There is a command named stat which is used to get overall statistics information.

 Update System Packages

-Installed packages can be updated easily. /etc/apt/sources.list provides information about repositories those provides updates for packages.
-Update operation will get most recent information about packages from provided repositories and saved to the cache.
+Installed packages can be updated easily. /etc/apt/sources.list provides information about repositories that provides updates for packages.
+Update operation will get the most recent information about packages from provided repositories and saved to the cache.

 $ sudo apt-get update